Floyd Mayweather has an option to avoid a spate of Japanese exhibitions in the future, thanks to Mike Tyson.

 Manny Pacquiao has already been ruled out.
 The Filipino is still an active champion and holds a title.
 At the same time, the Conor McGregor ship may have sailed.

-Once his latest Japan venture is over, it’s thought Mayweather will put plans in place to challenge or even join Tyson at Triller.
+Once his latest Japan venture is over, it’s thought Mayweather will put plans in place to join Tyson at Triller.

 FLOYD MAYWEATHER OWN BOSS